How Page Load Speed Impacts SEO & User Engagement? (And How to Test It with SEOmator)

 • Monitor Results: Regularly check your site's speed and make adjustments as needed.

 Page load speed is a critical ranking factor in Google's algorithm.
 Faster-loading websites provide a better user experience, which Google aims to deliver in its search results.
-Google's Core Web Vitals, particularly metrics like Largest Contentful Paint (LCP) and First Input Delay (FID), measure page performance and impact rankings.
+Google's Core Web Vitals, particularly metrics like Largest Contentful Paint (LCP) and Interaction to Next Paint (INP), measure page performance and impact rankings.
 From my direct experience, websites that improved their load times saw a noticeable climb in search rankings due to enhanced user engagement metrics and compliance with Google's performance standards.

 Several strategies can significantly enhance page load speed: